andymeneely/project-timber-wolf/rules/RULES.md

 Like other sub-actions, noise may be increased at any time during Character action (just don't forget!).

 <div class="tip">
-*Tip: wait to account for noise until the end of Character Action phase.
+*Tip: Wait to account for noise until the end of Character Action phase.
 Ask everyone to hold up a finger for the number of noises they incurred - which they can see from the die sitting on the action they took.*
 </div>

 You may opt to simply PASS, and take no actions with no noise penalty.